 A Brief History of the Marque

-KG Lindqvist of Gavle built a four-stroke auxilliary bicycle engine in 1917 which gained recognition very quickly, and was bought by two princes of the regency, Carl and Bertil.
+KG Lindqvist of Gavle built a 125cc four-stroke auxilliary bicycle engine in 1917 which gained recognition very quickly.
+Two princes of the regency, Carl and Bertil, owned Ebe motorcycles.

 The company went bankrupt in 1921, but began again in 1922 with a better machine weighing only 47kg and powered by a 175cc engine.
 This, too, was bought by the two young princes in 1926.
 The machines did quite well in competition in the hands of the son of Lindqvist and others.